A Component Mixin is a way to supplement an existing Tapestry component with additional behavior.

 By default, Tapestry will bind the parameter with the same name as the field.
 You can explicitly declare the parameter to bind via the value attribute:

-In same cases, a mixin will be used on different components using different names for a similar parameter type.
+In some cases, a mixin will be used on different components using different names for a similar parameter type.
 For instance, BeanEditor has an "object" parameter; most form fields have a "value" parameter, and Grid has a "source" parameter.
-These parameters have different names but share the feature of being the "principle" parameter on which the components are acting.
+These parameters have different names, but each is the "principle" parameter on which the components are acting.
 A mixin useable by all three components can specify multiple potential parameter values to bind.
 The first value that matches a declared parameter of the associated component will be used:

 "MyMixin" can be used on a textfield (principalObject is bound to "value"), on BeanEditor or BeanDisplay (principalObject is bound to "object"), or on Grid or Loop (principalObject is bound to "source").